Abramson Smith Waldsmith LLP

 Consumers across the country suffer serious injuries and even death as a result of unsafe products every year.
 A product may be unsafe due to defective design, manufacturing or engineering.
 Additionally, products can be defective if they are adorned with inadequate or misleading labels, instructions or warnings.

-At Abramson Smith Waldsmith LLP, our experienced San Francisco products liability attorneys have the resources to handle complex cases involving highly technical issues related to engineering, metallurgy, biomechanics, and human factors.
-We’ve earned a national reputation for excellence for our work on products liability cases based on repeated success in challenging situations.
+At Abramson Smith Waldsmith LLP, our experienced San Francisco product liability attorneys have the resources to handle complex cases involving highly technical issues related to engineering, metallurgy, biomechanics and human factors.
+We’ve earned a national reputation for excellence for our work on product liability cases based on repeated success in challenging situations.

 Handling A Wide Variety Of Dangerous And Defective Products Litigation